mxwilson/c-utils/login-inotifyd/README.md

-# login-inotifyd (0.2)
+# login-inotifyd (0.1.5)

 ## Synopsis

-login-inotifyd - A daemon that detects SSH and SFTP logins and e-mails notifications using mailx and ssmpt.
+login-inotifyd - A daemon that detects SSH logins and e-mails notifications using mailx and SSMPT.
 Root access is required.
 This utilizes the inotify API and e-mails notifications immediately without the need for a cron job.

 Previous versions in the 'old' subfolder do not use inotify.